LVPlayground/playground/javascript/features/gangs/README.md

 launched on the server.
 Items may be added or removed whenever appropriate.

   - Finish the **/gang settings** command.
-  - Make sure that the player's color will be set to the gang color when joined.
   - Implement support for gang chats based on the persistent gang system.